 Talk about opulence and brocades have long fascinated people around the world.
-Once considered to be the most luxurious of all fabrics, being crafted only for the royals, there have been many reinterpretations over the centuries as master creators have experimented with its craft.
+Once considered to be the most luxurious of all fabrics, being crafted only for royals, there have been many reinterpretations over the centuries through experimentations by master creators.
 In India, Banarasi brocade flourished during the Mughal period to go on to become a significant part of Indian heritage.
 The beauty of brocade is that it has still managed to hold its finery yet fit in comfortably into modern aesthetics to remain relevant and popular even today.

 You have been working with brocade for years now.
 What about brocade got you interested in this craft?

 Payal Khandwala: "I've been collecting brocade textiles and saris, even before I started working with brocade.
 I wore a vintage Banarasi brocade lehenga for my own wedding in 2007.
 I've always thought brocade is the king of textiles in a way; I love the intricacy and beauty of the craft and the subtle luxury of its gold and silver yarn.
 It's dramatic but soft to touch, light to wear and still comfortable.
 For me brocade ticks all the boxes effortlessly."

 Can you share insights about the history of Banarasi brocade?

 Payal Khandwala: "It's a centuries-old craft, woven for royalty primarily in silk, the peak of which was during the Mughal period.
 Kinkhwab, Mashru etc were woven initially with draw looms and now are woven with pit looms as jacquards.
 It's a technically tedious process in which added weft threads in zari (metallic thread) were woven in intricate motifs to resemble embroideries."

 What are the technicalities involved in creating Banarasi brocade?